Tourette Association of America – MA Chapter on AmazonSmile

 Barbara graduated from the College of William and Mary in Virginia with a BS in Biology.
 After working in research, she became a stay-at-home Mom to raise her three children.
 Zack, her youngest, was officially diagnosed with Tourette, OCD and ADHD at the age of 8.
 As a family, they embraced his differences, learned all they could and then educated others.
 Zack became a Youth Ambassador, while Barb and her husband became active in the Tourette Association of MA.

-Barb now works at Shrewsbury High School as a Special Education paraprofessional.
+Barb is the Director of Administration and a teacher at the Russian School of Mathematics in Shrewsbury, MA.
+Previously, she worked at Shrewsbury High School as a Special Education paraprofessional.
 Having to become familiar with special education and its parameters on a personal level, she enjoys giving back and helping other students work to their full potential.
 She also teaches math at the Shrewsbury branch of Russian School of Math.
 She enjoys spending time with her family and devoting time to care for and play with her beloved dogs.

 Barbara can can be contacted via email at email@example.com